Ultimate Guide: Average Cost Of Living In London & How To Survive

 But what do those crazy high numbers actually look like?
 How much does it cost to live in London, and can you really afford it?

 If you’re thinking of moving to London, you need to prepare yourself for the sticker shock.
-Let’s look at a detailed breakdown of the average cost of living in London.
+Let’s look at a detailed breakdown of the average cost of living in London, from someone who actually lives here.

 How Much Does it Cost to Live in London?